kkolyan/fyrox_guards_lua/README.md

 ```

 # How to edit scripts
 Feel free to use any text editor to edit existing files under [scripts](scripts) directory.
+If you use VSCode, don't forget to download [annotations](https://github.com/kkolyan/fyrox_lite_lua/blob/main/fyrox-lite.lua) for code insight.

 ![gameplay.png](gameplay.png)